vrv501/go-learn/4_arrays_slices.md

 - zero value of slice is nil with len0 & cap 0
 - append to any slice will interanlly take care to increase capacity
 - a fucntion arg with `funcName(arg ...int)` - here arg will be slice of type int
+- both maps & slices are refernces to their underlying implementations.
+SO if you pass them as args to funcitons, or assign them to another variable, know that anymodifications will afect them all!!!!